-Prognosis.-Cases occurring in early life are occasionally cured, but when it attacks a patient of advanced age it generally resists all attempts to remove it.
+Prognosis.-Cases occurring in early life are occasionally cured, but when it attacks a patient of advanced age, it generally resists all attempts to remove it.
 If the tremor is confined to one muscle, or group of muscles, for a length of time, we may hope it will not extend.
 In the incurable cases the course is very slow, and the disease often exercises little effect on the general health.

 Treatment (p.
-27).-F. The health must be improved by means of good diet, a moderate amount of alcoholic stimulants, and, if possible, by change of air and scene.
+46).-F. The health must be improved

+by means of good diet, a moderate amount of alcoholic stimulants, and, if possible, by change of air and scene.
 Any depressing circumstances, or severe excitement of the mind or body, tend to increase the tremors.

 H. In some instances arsenic and cod-liver oil have proved exceedingly useful, more especially where the disease was of long continuance.
-In the more recent cases valerianate of zinc (F. 233), carbonate of iron, and strychnine (F. 102) succeed best.
-Some writers report favorably of the testicular extract (Brown-Sequard) in the treatment of this disease.
+In the more recent cases valerianate of zinc (F. 233), carbonate of iron, and strychnia (F. 102) succeed best.